MiddletonCommunityVoice/services-list/content/mental-health/rochdale-and-district-Mind.md

   - Email info@rochdalemind.org.uk
 ---

-Also ee Brain and Heart Conditions in this directory.
+Also see Brain and Heart Conditions in this directory.

 ### Services offered
 **Bame Womens Wellbeing Social Cafe** at